 Summer on Maine’s coast is nothing short of iconic.
 In Portland, the city truly comes alive during summer, staying true to its namesake “Vacationland.”
-Now that COVID-19 restrictions have begun to lift in the state, there’s no better way to spend a weekend.
-Below, we’ve put together a 48-hour travel guide to your next weekend in Portland, including everything from mouthwatering lobster rolls to an epic Maine sail.
-Read on!
+Trust us when we say there’s absolutely no better way to spend a weekend than by exploring all the gems that this little city has to offer!
+Below, we’ve put together a complete travel guide for 48 hours in Portland, including everything from mouthwatering lobster rolls to an epic Maine sail.

 Driving up on Friday afternoon?
 Try to make it early enough to catch the sunset in the historic, Victorian mansion-filled West End of Portland.
-There are several local restaurants in this trendy neighborhood that are offering take out options: Chaval offers Spanish-style small plates, while Little Giant also cooks up European cuisine alongside mouthwatering cocktails.
-Grab dinner to-go and take your picnic to the West End Promenade to sit back, relax and enjoy the sunset.
+There are several local restaurants in this trendy neighborhood that are offering take out options: Chaval offers Spanish-style small plates, while Bonobo whips up some of the best pizzas in town alongside a huge selection of drinks (if you can, try to make it for happy hour – their deals are unbeatable!).
+Eat al fresco at one of their outside tables or grab dinner to-go and take your picnic to the West End Promenade to sit back, relax and enjoy the sunset.

 Wake up early and grab a strong coffee and breakfast to go.
-Some of our favorites include Speckled Ax, Bard, or the infamous Tandem Coffee.
+Some of our favorites include the wood-roasted coffee at Speckled Ax, incredible pour over at Bard, or the infamous Tandem Coffee.
 Once you grab fuel, make a morning out of exploring the rest of the city, specifically downtown Old Port and the East End.

 The Old Port, which is the heart of Portland, is the perfect mix of original cobblestone streets and chic boutiques, seaside restaurants and art galleries.
 Though there are still some restrictions due to the pandemic, it’s ideal for a slow-paced morning of sightseeing.
 The East End boasts a rolling green park with panoramic views of the Casco Bay and is ideal for laying out and relaxing.
 We’d recommend grabbing a snack from one of the many food trucks that park along the adjacent road to enjoy while you lounge.

 After you’ve rested up, grab a late lunch/early dinner at a restaurant with a patio.
 Luckily, Portland offers basically everything you could be craving, so you’ve got options!
-Try Highroller Lobster Co. for endless variations of lobster, Taco Escobarr for incredible margaritas and nachos, or DiMillo’s for a slightly more upscale, waterfront meal.
+Try Highroller Lobster Co. for endless variations of lobster, Taco Escobarr for incredible margaritas and nachos, or Scales for a more upscale waterfront meal.

 The best way to end your day?
 Enjoying a breathtaking sunset sail in the Casco Bay with Sail Portland Maine.
 On Saturdays, we offer two hour sunset sails featuring a delicious rosé to indulge in as you take in lighthouses, islands, forts, and seals frolicking in the harbor.
 Our professionally-captained charters offer the intimate, crowd-free experience of a Maine sail – there are never more than 6 passengers aboard our boat, and you can even book private charter sails.
 Reserve your trip today!